ulysses8791/ulysses8791.github.io/231_26F_syllabus.md

 ### Chapter 14: Calculus of Multivariable Functions
 * Evaluate and use multivariable functions.
-* Visualize two and three variable functions using graphs, contour maps, and scalar fields.
+* Visualize two- and three-variable functions using graphs, contour maps, and scalar fields.
 * Calculate the limit of a multivariable function.
 * Understand when a limit exists and does not exist for multivariable functions.
 * Calculate approximations of rates of change for multivariable functions.